meshtastic/protobufs/docs/docs.md

 Y is a lower case letter from a-z that represents the channel &#39;speed&#39; settings (for some future definition of speed)

+FIXME: Add description of multi-channel support and how primary vs secondary channels are used.
+FIXME: explain how apps use channels for security.  explain how remote settings and remote gpio are managed as an example

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |